Flotapponnier/Boba_Talkie/README.md

 ## Project Overview

-BobaTalkie features a **4-level learning system** where players choose from different topics (Self-Introduction, Fruits & Food, Numbers, Colors), complete interactive tutorials, and then play voice-controlled games.
+BobaTalkie features a **9-level learning system** where players choose from different topics (Self-Introduction, Fruits & Food, Numbers, Colors, Bakery, Animals, Restaurant, Family, Countries), complete interactive tutorials, and then play voice-controlled games.
 Each level includes topic-specific vocabulary, pronunciation guides, and challenge cards that players complete by standing on objects and speaking sentences correctly.

 ## Architecture